pryv/data-types/README.md

 - **flat.json**
 - **flat.min.json**

+Furthermore, the file `flat.json` will be validated.

 #### 4- Publish these files on a web sever and expose flat.json or flat.min.json

 The URL to the file `flat.json` or `flat.min.json` should be exposed by the [service information](https://api.pryv.com/reference/#service-info).

 More information on the content validation for your custom data types can be found in the [Pryv.io Setup Guide](https://api.pryv.com/customer-resources/pryv.io-setup/#customize-event-types-validation).

+## Data types validation

+To validate that the files you have provided have proper json structure, you may execute below script:

+`npm run validate-schema <shema_path>`

+where `schema_path` is a full path to the data type json file to validate.

 ## Contents